 The section of the ECT called Spurwink Island Path is most well-known for its massive sea arch at Berry Head - The real highlight of the trail.
 Today, you have the option of hiking the full distance from your accommodation south to Port Kirwan, or of being dropped off at Port Kirwan to hike to the arch and back.
 Both options result in similar hiking distances, but the latter (out and back) route avoids the north section which is rugged slog mostly through woods and with few coastal views.
 Overnight Aquaforte.

-After a hearty breakfast, you will be dropped off at La Manche Provincial Park, where you can explore an interesting resettled former village and get your first look at the suspension bridge which you will be crossing tomorrow.
+After a hearty breakfast, you will be dropped off at La Manche Provincial Park, where you can explore an interesting former settlement and its iconic, relocated suspension bridge.
 Your walk today is south along the 'Flamber Head Path', one of the more remote and underrated sections of the ECT that takes you up and down wooded hills with lovely coastal viewpoints and high cliffs, including the dominant headlands of Cape Neddick and Flamber Head.
 Your hike ends at the lovely little harbour community of Brigus South, where you will be picked up and transferred back to Aquaforte for a much-deserved home-made meal.